DataDog/datadog-agent/docs/dev/agent_dev_env.md

 changing the `invoke.yaml` file or passing the corresponding arg to the build and test tasks, like `invoke build --use-system-libs=false`.

-Embedded builds make use of Omnibus, so it's important to note that you also need to setup `ruby` and `bundle`.
+Embedded builds use Omnibus, so you also need to setup `ruby` and `bundle`.

 ### Python